Looking for the absolute best things to do in North Georgia? I’ve got tons of ideas for you!

 - Rome – A small town with a small town feel, yet had a bunch of interesting sites

 - Helen – It’s cute, it’s gotta be on this list!

 Final Thoughts on What to Do in North Georgia

-There are really so many interesting and exciting things to do in North Georgia and I was truly blown away by the beauty of the state and the Blue Ridge Mountains.
+There are really so many interesting and exciting places to visit in North Georgia, and I was truly blown away by the beauty of the state and the Blue Ridge Mountains.
 Choose your favorite thing from this list and get out there and explore!